kanishkaRandunu/Hyperpersonalization-papers/README.md

 # Hyperpersonalization - related papers

 This repository is a curated collection of impactful research papers in the field of hyperpersonalization and agentic recommender systems.
-As a PhD researcher, I continuously update this list with studies that advance our understanding of personalized AI-driven recommendations.
+As a PhD researcher, I continuously update this list with studies that advance our understanding of AI-driven personalization.

 Have a relevant paper that I may have missed here?
 Want to contribute?
 Let's share the knowledge.
 Make a [pull request (PR)](https://github.com/kanishkaRandunu/Hyperpersonalization-papers/pulls)! 😄